Melania Trump Slams Ivana Trump for Calling Herself 'First Lady'

 "I'm basically first Trump wife," she continued.
 "I'm first lady."

-The office of the actual First Lady of the United States didn't take to kindly to that assertion.
+The office of the actual First Lady of the United States didn't take too kindly to that assertion.
 In a statement, a spokesperson for the First Lady called Ivana's interview, "attention-seeking and self-serving noise."

 "Mrs. Trump has made the White House a home for Barron and the President.
 She loves living in Washington, DC and is honored by her role as First Lady of the United States," the statement from FLOTUS reads.
 "She plans to use her title and role to help children, not sell books."